20 JULY, 2023

 Regular Current Account

-Also known as the standard current account, this is the most basic type of current account that comes with certain mandatory norms such as a minimum balance requirement which has to be maintained either monthly or quarterly and no interest on account balance.
-A regular current account offers standard benefits such as e-banking, RTGS/NEFT transactions etc.
+Also known as the standard current account, this is the most basic type with certain mandatory norms such as a minimum balance requirement, which must be maintained monthly or quarterly and no interest on account balance.
+A regular current account offers standard benefits such as e-banking, RTGS/NEFT transactions, etc.

 A regular current account can be opened in the name of any individual or business enterprise, irrespective of its size or nature.
-A bank may provide you with multiple variants of regular current account to suit your business needs.
+A bank may provide multiple variants of a regular current account to suit your business needs.

 Start-up Current Account

-As the name suggests, a start-up current account is a special type of current account that is meant specifically for start-ups or new businesses.
-Since this type of account is aimed at helping the start-ups, it comes with some leeway for maintaining minimum balance for a certain pre-determined time period.
+As the name suggests, a start-up current account is a special type meant specifically for start-ups or new businesses.
+Since this type of account is aimed at helping start-ups, it comes with some leeway for maintaining a minimum balance for a certain predetermined period.

-Moreover, some banks also offer some additional services along with regular current account facilities to help the new businesses in their functioning and growth.
+Moreover, some banks also offer additional services along with regular current account facilities to help the new businesses function and grow.

 Additional Read - How to Open Current Account: A Complete Guide